engr101staff/engr101matlab/_sources/working_with_images/main.rst

 ..
 Note::

   For some of the videos in this chapter, the *file names* you see us using might be slightly different than the versions you download.
-Make sure you're using the correct name, which might not match the video or might have a slightly different file extension (e.g. :file:`.jpg` vs. :file:`.jpeg`).
-Sorry... we ran out of time to re-record the videos. :(
+Make sure you're using the correct name, which might not match the video or might have a slightly different file extension.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Loading and Saving Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 3

-MATLAB has built-in functions for saving and loading images.
-Let's look at an example:
+To begin, let's see how to load and save images in MATLAB.

 .. youtube:: hfjwgcbH44M
   :divid: ch05_03_vid_loading_and_saving_images